 Maximum extent practicable means the highest level of performance that is achievable, but is not equilavent to a performance standard, taking into account the best available technology, cost effectiveness and other competing issues such as human welfare, endangered and threatened resources, historic properties, and geographic features, pursuant to Sec.
 20-10(b)(4) of this code.

-of implementing best management practices to achieve a performance standard specified in this chapter that takes into account the best available technology, cost effectiveness and other competing issues such as human safety and welfare, endangered and threatened resources, historic properties and geographic features.
+MEP or maximum extent practicable means a level of implementing best management practices to achieve a performance standard specified in this chapter that takes into account the best available technology, cost effectiveness and other competing issues such as human safety and welfare, endangered and threatened resources, historic properties and geographic features.
 MEP allows flexibility in the way to meet the performance standards and may vary based on the performance standard and site conditions.